mpv-player/mpv/DOCS/man/vf.rst

         and just plain white.
 A value of 0.0 turns the gamma correction all the way down while 1.0 leaves it at its full strength (default: 1.0).

-``ilpack[=mode]``
-    When interlaced video is stored in YUV 4:2:0 formats, chroma interlacing does not line up properly due to vertical downsampling of the chroma channels.
-This filter packs the planar 4:2:0 data into YUY2 (4:2:2) format with the chroma lines in their proper locations, so that in any given scanline, the luma and chroma data both come from the same field.

-    ``<mode>``
-        Select the sampling mode.

-        :0: nearest-neighbor sampling, fast but incorrect
-        :1: linear interpolation (default)

 ``unsharp[=lx:ly:la:cx:cy:ca]``
     unsharp mask / Gaussian blur